 The four basic mathematical operations i.e. Addition, subtraction, multiplication, division and the properties related to these operations can be applied to integers as well.
-In the upcoming discussion we will discuss the properties of multiplication of Integers.
+In the article, the properties of multiplication of Integers are discussed in detail.

 Multiplication is basically repeated addition.
 Therefore multiplication of integers is the repeated addition as: